minhhieu76qng/dsv-docs/docs/bitbucket.md

   - And the base url of your Bitbucket server.
 (Leave empty to use BitBucket Cloud)
 - Rename `bitbucket.py` to `app.py`</br>

-:exclamation: Due to Bitbucket APIs have changed, old source code has some errors.
+:exclamation: Due to Bitbucket API has changed, old source code caused some issues.
 To fix it, follow those steps:
 - Edit `helper.py`:
     - `pullrequest:declined` =>  `pullrequest:rejected`
 - Edit `app.py`: